IBM-Cloud/docs/services/ContinuousDelivery/git_working.md

 {:screen:.screen}
 {:codeblock:.codeblock}

-# Working with Git Repos and Issue Tracking (Experimental)
+# Working with Git Repos and Issue Tracking (Beta)
 {: #git_working}

 Collaborate with your team and manage your source code with a Git repository (repo) and issue tracker that is hosted by IBM and built on [GitLab Community Edition ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://about.gitlab.com/){:new_window}.